revsys/django-test-plus/README.md

         def test_special_creation(self):
             user1 = self.make_user('u1')

 **NOTE:** Users created by this method will have their password set to the string 'password' by default, in order to ease testing.
-If you need a specific password simply override the `password` parameter.
+If you need a specific password, just override the `password` parameter.

 You can also pass in user permissions by passing in a string of '`<app_name>.<perm name>`' or '`<app_name>.*`'.
 For example: